SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/applogic/README.md

 # Create Application Logic with Joule

-You have already created the data model, service, and sample data with Joule.
+You have already created the data model, service, and initial/sample data with Joule.
 Now, you want to create some logic for your service.
 The goal is to prevent the change of the incident with the status *Closed*.

 1. In the **Storyboard** tab, choose the **Incidents** entity under **Services**, and then choose **Open in Graphical Modeler**.